lndmri/Wordle-C/README.md

 # Wordle-C
 This project implements a fun wordle game!
+See if you can guess the word.

 # Usage
 - This code is supposed to be ran from the terminal.
 Having the terminal open on this folder run ".\wordle.exe 5" or recompile it using "gcc -o  wordle wordle.c cs50.c" and then run ".\wordle.exe 5"